-During this reporting period, none of the dual-fueled projects were found to be in compliance with SGIP renewable fuel use requirements based on analysis of metered data.
+During this reporting period, one of the dual-fueled projects was found to be in compliance with SGIP renewable fuel use requirements based on analysis of metered data.
+For this project biogas consumption data were available for part of the year only, so for the rest of the year it was necessary to make engineering estimates.